natu-tech/docs/versioned_docs/version-0.1.0/explore-natu/economics.md

 ## What happens when the maximum supply is reached?

 It is important to ensure the continuity of the conservation network once the maximum supply of tokens is reached.
-To address this issue, **we propose to fund a treasure by charging a small transaction fee**.

-The amount of the transaction fees and its distribution will be discussed in later eras, see the **[roadmap](/roadmap/overview)**.
+The burn rate have the function of burning tokens if adoption increases, so if the circulating supply is less than the maximum there are available tokens to be minted.
+In other words, **if the adoption increases there are more rewards for park owners in the future.**

 ## Conclusion

 The design of the tokenomics creates an extra incentive for early adopters as they can benefit from higher initial rewards.
-Also, we ensure the sustainability of the conservation network by incorporating a small transaction fees.
+Also, we ensure the sustainability of the conservation network by incorporating a burn rate in the form of a little transaction fee.

 At the same time, the **token allocation for \$NATU provides predictable income for all stakeholders**.
 This allows for the continuous development of Natu.